anorudes/reduceless-connect/README.md

   }
 }
 ```
-Don't forget:  We have actionCreators in props too.
+Don't forget: We have actionCreators too.
 So we can use redux actions for data fetch and new method "setAppSettings" for change ui

 ## Multiple selector and setReduxState example: